MWL91/behat-presentation/README.md

 composer create-project --prefer-dist laravel/laravel behat-presentation
 ```

+Behat, as you will see soon is super solution, but unfortunately poor supported by Laravel.
-There is one library, that supports Behat on Laravel, and it's not supported anymore.
+There is only one library, that supports Behat on Laravel from laracast, but...

-For start working with behat, you need to first fix `laracasts/behat-laravel-extension`.

-To do that, add to composer file following repository, that contains fix fork.
+It dosn't work with new Laravel version, and seems to be not supported anymore.

+We can fix that by updating some code, so I've created repository fork for that.
+First, let's add repository to our composer file:

 ```
 "repositories": [